vippsas/vipps-solutions/vending-machines/README.md

 ![qr_direct_to_payment](images/1_qr_direct_to_payment.png)

 This is the most recommended flow, because it is simplest for the user.

-## QR to a merchant site waiting for product entry on vending buttons
+## QR to a merchant site for payment options

 Post a merchant-generated QR code on the vending machine.